TPD – Total Permanent Disability Insurance

 Email

-TPD Helpline Australia can be contacted on 1300 679 222.
-Our helpline reps are well versed in all things related to TPD claims, injury compensation claims, health conditions, illnesses and injuries whether sustained at work or not.
+Our helpline reps are well-versed in all things related to TPD claims, injury compensation claims, health conditions, illnesses and injuries, whether sustained at work or not.
 If there is an issue we can’t answer over the phone, we have access to a mountain of resources so that we can call you back within the day to provide answers.

 Enquiry Form